autoloadnextpost/alnp-beta-tester/readme.txt

 Forked from the WooCommerce Beta Tester by Mike Jolly and Claudio Sanches.

 == Changelog ==

+= 1.0.1 =
+* Switched to releases API to get latest release, rather than tag which are not chronological.

 = 1.0.0 =
 * First release.